 If you are looking to travel overseas and looking for a full-time career, then enlisting active-duty Army would be the best option for you.

 As always, it is best to do as much research as possible when looking through which opportunities in the Army and the other military branches.
 Talk to as many service members and veterans as possible.
 Don’t forget, your recruiter is an excellent resource for you.
-They’ll be able to see which lifestyle (active duty or reserves) will help you achieve what you are looking for in your service.
+They’ll be able to see which lifestyle (active duty or reserve) will help you achieve what you are looking for in your service.